nvzqz/RandomKit/README.md

 Float80.random(within: -10...10, using: &randomGenerator)  // -3.63204542399198874
 ```

-All `FloatingPoint` types can also conform to `RandomWithinClosedRange`
+All `FloatingPoint` types can also conform to `RandomInClosedRange`
 out-of-the-box.

 #### Bool